-5.14 Content Context
+5.16 Content Context

-The following table lists the various options for indicating the type of content in which the impression will appear.

-This OpenRTB table has values derived from the IAB Quality Assurance Guidelines (QAG).
-Practitioners should keep in sync with updates to the QAG values as published on IAB.net.
+The following table lists the various options for indicating the type of content being used or consumed by the user in which the impression will appear.
+This OpenRTB table has values derived from the Inventory Quality Guidelines (IQG).
+Practitioners should keep in sync with updates to the IQG values.

-Value Description 1 Video (a video file or stream that is being watched by the user, including (Internet) television broadcasts) 2 Game (an interactive software game that is being played by the user) 3 Music (an audio file or stream that is being listened to by the user, including (Internet) radio broadcasts) 4 Application (an interactive software application that is being used by the user) 5 Text (a document that is primarily textual in nature that is being read or viewed by the user, including web page, eBook, or news article) 6 Other (content type unknown or the user is consuming content which does not fit into one of the categories above) 7 Unknown
+Value Description 1 Video (i.e., video file or stream such as Internet TV broadcasts) 2 Game (i.e., an interactive software game) 3 Music (i.e., audio file or stream such as Internet radio broadcasts) 4 Application (i.e., an interactive software application) 5 Text (i.e., primarily textual document such as a web page, eBook, or news article) 6 Other (i.e., none of the other categories applies) 7 Unknown

-5.15 QAG Media Ratings
+5.17 IQG Media Ratings

-The following table lists the media ratings used in describing content based on the QAG categorization.
-Refer to http://www.iab.net/ne_guidelines for more information.
+The following table lists the media ratings used in describing content based on the IQG 2.1 categorization.
+Refer to www.iab.com/guidelines/digital-video-suite for more information.